durhamgamma/fermi-tutorial-docker/README.md

 ## Notes:

 Tutorial 2 in the [fermi-tutorial](https://github.com/durhamgamma/fermi-tutorial) repo requires you to run both the Jupyter notebook and complete exercises on the command line.
 You can do this simply by opening 2 new terminal windows and launching docker in one of them to start in a notebook and launching docker in the other to start from the shell.

+## Usage:

+If this Docker image is used to perform any analysis that is subsequently published, then please include the following acknowledgment:

+*"We would like to acknowledge Cameron Rulten and Sheridan Lloyd of Durham University for providing the Docker image, and without this, this analysis would not be possible."*